-Management believes that the Company's cash flows from operating activities consistent with the level generated in fiscal year 2023, unrestricted cash and funds available under the Amended Credit Agreement, will be sufficient to meet the Company's working capital needs and maintenance and compliance-related capital expenditures, scheduled debt and interest payments, income tax obligations, and other contemplated needs through the next twelve months.
-Numerous factors could have adverse consequences to the Company that cannot be estimated at this time, such as negative impacts from the Russia-Ukraine war and the Israeli-Palestinian conflict and those other factors discussed below under the heading "Forward Looking Statements".
-These factors, coupled with volatile prices for natural gas and diesel fuel, currency exchange fluctuations, general performance of the U.S. and global economies, disturbances in world financial, credit, commodities and stock markets, and any decline in consumer confidence, including the inability of consumers and companies to obtain credit due to lack of liquidity in the financial markets, among others, could negatively impact the Company's results of operations in fiscal year 2024 and thereafter.
+Management believes that the Company's cash flows from operating activities consistent with the level generated in fiscal year 2024, unrestricted cash and funds available under the Amended Credit Agreement, will be sufficient to meet the Company's working capital needs and maintenance and compliance-related capital expenditures, scheduled debt and interest payments, income tax obligations, and other contemplated needs through the next twelve months.
+Numerous factors could have adverse consequences to the Company that cannot be estimated at this time, such as negative impacts from the Russia-Ukraine war, the Israeli-Palestinian conflict and other Middle Eastern conflicts and those other factors discussed below under the heading "Forward Looking Statements".
+These factors, coupled with volatile prices for natural gas and diesel fuel, currency exchange fluctuations, general performance of the U.S. and global economies, disturbances in world financial, credit, commodities and stock markets, and any decline in consumer confidence, including the inability of consumers and companies to obtain credit due to lack of liquidity in the financial markets, among others, could negatively impact the Company's results of operations in fiscal year 2025 and thereafter.
 The Company reviews the appropriate use of unrestricted cash periodically.
-As of the date of this report, no decision has been made as to non-ordinary course material cash usages at this time; however, potential usages could include: opportunistic capital expenditures and/or acquisitions and joint ventures; investments relating to the Company's renewable energy strategy, including, without limitation, potential required funding obligations with respect to the DGD Joint Venture SAF project or potential investments in additional renewable diesel or SAF projects; investments in response to governmental regulations relating to human and animal food safety or other regulations; unexpected funding required by the legislation, regulation or mass termination of multiemployer plans; and paying dividends or repurchasing stock, subject to limitations under the Amended Credit Agreement, the 6% Indenture, the 5.25% Indenture and the 3.625% Indenture, as well as suitable cash conservation to withstand adverse commodity cycles.
+As of the date of this report, no decision has been made as to non-ordinary course material cash usages at this time; however, potential usages could include: opportunistic capital expenditures and/or acquisitions and joint ventures; investments relating to the Company's renewable energy strategy, including, without limitation, potential investments in additional renewable diesel or SAF projects; investments in response to governmental regulations relating to human and animal food safety or other regulations; unexpected funding required by the legislation, regulation or mass termination of multiemployer plans; and paying dividends or repurchasing stock, subject to limitations under the Amended Credit Agreement, the 6% Indenture, the 5.25% Indenture and the 3.625% Indenture, as well as suitable cash conservation to withstand adverse commodity cycles.
 The Company's Board of Directors approved a share repurchase program of up to an aggregate of \$500.0 million of the Company's Common Stock depending on market conditions.
 The repurchases may be made from time to time on the open market at prevailing market prices or in negotiated transactions off the market.
-The program runs through August 13, 2024, unless further extended or shortened by the Board of Directors.
-During fiscal year 2023, the Company repurchased approximately \$52.9 million, including commissions, of its common stock in the open market.
-As of December 30, 2023, the Company had approximately \$321.6 million remaining in its share repurchase program.
+The program runs through August 13, 2026, unless further extended or shortened by the Board of Directors.
+During fiscal year 2024, the Company repurchased approximately \$34.3 million, including commissions, of its common stock in the open market.
+As of December 28, 2024, the Company had approximately \$494.9 million remaining in its share repurchase program.